Archives by date

 “Are you one of the good guys?”
 (McCarthy 282).
 The father-son odyssey of The Road is consumed by constant searching for food, shelter, or safety.
 The father is searching for something else, as well, something intangible but just as necessary for a different kind of survival.

-Illustration of Bluebeard by Gustav Doré, public domain on Wikimedia Commons
+Illustration of Bluebeard by Gustav Doré

 Mulvey vs. Carter: The Power of the Gaze